Assistant Professor of Intercultural/International Communication and Director of Global Communication Initiatives, Department of Communication

 B.A.
 English Literature with Honours, University of Calcutta

 Professor Bardhan’s interests are interdisciplinary and informed by intercultural/international communication, rhetoric, and Islamic studies.
 Her scholarship focuses on the intersections of culture, religion, politics, gender, and new media, particularly the interactional dynamics of Western and Arab Islamic rhetorical traditions; the multivocal discourses and discursive practices within Islam; the rhetoric of Muslim minority groups; and the role of new media/social media in the cultural-political transformation of Arab societies in the Middle East-North Africa region.
-She has presented at numerous national and international conferences and her research has appeared in the peer-reviewed Digest of Middle East Studies, Journal of Intercultural Communication Research, Contemporary Islam, and as peer-reviewed chapters in books published by top university presses.
+She has presented at numerous national and international conferences and her work has appeared in the peer-reviewed Georgetown Journal of International Affairs, Journal of Public Deliberation, Digest of Middle East Studies, Journal of Intercultural Communication Research, Contemporary Islam, and as peer-reviewed chapters in books published by top university presses.
 A commitment to promoting intercultural empathy, civic engagement, and social justice drives Dr. Bardhan’s research.

 “Negotiating religious, cultural, and minority identities: A Shia Muslim community in post-partition Bengal”